 House plants

-• Check your house plants for insect infestations, especially if you received plants as a holiday gift.
+- Check your house plants for insect infestations, especially if you received plants as a holiday gift;

 Other tips

-• Sterilize seed-starting containers and collect all of your seed starting equipment, such as lights, heat mats, sterile medium, and pots.
+- Collect all of your seed starting equipment, such as lights, heat mats, sterile medium, and pots.

-• Refrigerated bulbs should now be planted in prepared beds.
+- Refrigerated bulbs should now be planted in prepared beds.
 Provide a layer of mulch for protection from cold temperatures.